itsjunhyeon/minimal-mistakes/_posts/2021-11-14-grand-open.md

 #author_profile: false # hide profile
 ---
 **[Notice]**
-please comment on this page if you mind😍
+<br>please comment on this page if you mind😍
 {: .notice--success}

 ## **Intro**